- Auto/Toy Loans

 Why you need to make a budget today

 So if you find yourself struggling, you’re not alone.
-What people often don’t realize is the impact financial struggle can have on your mental and physical health.
+What many people don’t realize is the impact financial struggles can have on mental and physical health.

 What does the financial struggle look like?